djipco/webmidi/README.md

 You can install *WebMidi* the old fashioned way by downloading the [latest release](https://github.com/cotejp/webmidi/releases) packaged as a zip file.
-Uncompress the package and simply grab the `webmidi-x.x.x.min.js` file from the `dist` folder.
-Copy it to your project and link it to your HTML page as usual.
+Uncompress the package, grab the `webmidi.min.js` file and copy it to your project.
+Link it to your HTML page as usual.

 >By the way, you will also find the
 [full API documentation](http://cotejp.github.io/webmidi/classes/WebMidi.html) in the